yangwawa0323/grpc_web_demo/README.md

 ### to be continue...

-The next step , I will put all of applications to three different docker image.
-One for frontend , one for the gRPC proxy, and the last one for gRPC server.
+The next step , I will insert some of user's information into the database after the National Day of China. **Wish my country prosperity and her people happiness for ever**.